qperfect-io/mimiqcircuits-python/docs/manual/import_export.rst

 .. image:: ../manual/hist2.png
    :alt: Alternative Text

-For more informations, read the documentation of :meth:`~mimiqcircuits.MimiqConnection.execute`.
+For more informations, read the documentation of :meth:`~mimiqcircuits.MimiqConnection.submit`.

 Behaviour of include files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^